xuyangkang/xuyangkang.github.io/resume.md

 **Full Stack Software Engineer, Indeed** (2017/10-2019/7)

 - I supported Indeed's private cloud
-- I learnt how things work in scale, with open source infras
+- I learnt how SWE work in scale in the real world

 **Software Engineer, Google** (2013/10-2017/10)

 - I built photo upload service for Google Maps
 - I processed data for Google Play Music's payment and reporting
 - I contributed to internal infrastructure and open source, including Golang and Android Studio
-- I learnt how things work in scale
+- I learnt how SWE work in scale in an alomost ideal world

 Education